 Step 5 – Research County Court Records.

 Enslaved African Americans were considered “property,” like horses, cattle, furniture, etc. Many of the enslaved were recorded in court records by their first names for any transactions that affected their ownership.
 Wills, probate and estate records are the most valuable resources in tracing enslaved ancestors.
-They often contain the names of slaves frequently listed in the wills and estate inventories.
+They often contain the names of enslaved people frequently listed in the wills and estate inventories.
 Once you have found the name of a suspected slave-owner, check to see if he left a will.
 Also, search for his probate and estate records.
 When a person died leaving a will, he died testate; his estate was distributed according to his will.
 These distributions were recorded in the estate records.
 When a person died without leaving a will, he died intestate.
 However, his property was distributed according to the inheritance laws of the State.
 A court-appointed administrator was responsible for taking a complete inventory of the estate.
 If the person died testate or intestate before 1865, and he was the owner of slaves, his court records should include the names of his slaves, as well their ages and/or value.

 Other rich resources in county court records include the following: